izdwuut/gog-picker/README.md

 # Gift of Games Picker

-An utility written in node.js that picks a winner of a [r/GiftofGames](https://www.reddit.com/r/GiftofGames) drawing having regard to the subreddit rules.
+An utility written in node.js that picks a winner of a [r/GiftofGames](https://www.reddit.com/r/GiftofGames) drawing in accordance with subreddit rules.